Jason Kennedy and Lauren Scruggs Reveal Sex of First Baby - E! Online

 Jason had included the cryptic caption, "IT'S A ……."

+In addition, Jason tells E!
+News exclusively that things are going well, some sickness notwithstanding.
+"We're excited to share that we are having a boy!" he says.
+"So far, Lo has been pretty nauseous, but all her check-ups have been promising, and doctors said everything is looking healthy.
+Next up?
+A good name!
+We'll keep you all posted."

-As to be expected, numerous famous friends shared their enthusiasm and support in the comments section, including Taylor Lautner, who wrote, "NAME HIM TAYLOR!!!!!!"
+As to be expected, numerous famous friends shared their enthusiasm and support in the comments section of his post, including Taylor Lautner, who wrote, "NAME HIM TAYLOR!!!!!!"
 Meanwhile, the Twilight actor's girlfriend Tay Dome posted, "BABY BOYYYYYY."

 Former E! correspondent Giuliana Rancic commented, "Love you two!" and added six blue heart emojis.
 And Patrick Schwarzenegger got in on the baby-name fun by joking, "Named….. patrick!"